Forest Health, Pests and Diseases

 You can browse using the menu above or use the google search box at the top of this page.

 This database has so far been put together from the complete archive of Forest Health Newsletter articles, the Forest Timber and Insects leaflets and the Forest Pathology leaflets, along with MPI publications Biosecurity (to issue 103, July 2011), Surveillance (to Volume 40, No. 2 June 2013) along with Treegrower articles and FOA/NZFFA press releases.
 It is an information resource for forestry in New Zealand.

 - Biosecurity is very important: Wink Sutton's Blog, February 27, 2015

-From Treegrower, February 2015: During my Canadian secondment from 1992 to 1994, I attended a meeting addressed by the then Chief of the USDA Forest Service who talked about the major biological…
+New Zealand Tree Grower, February 2015.
+During my Canadian secondment from 1992 to 1994, I attended a meeting addressed by the then Chief of the USDA Forest Service who talked about the…